sipgate/sipgate.io/README.md

 ## Help us make it better

 Please tell us how we can make the API better.
-If you have a specific feature request or if you found a bug, please use [GitHub Issues](https://github.com/sipgate/Push-API/issues) or fork these docs and send a [pull request](https://github.com/sipgate/Push-API/pulls) with your improvements.
+If you have a specific feature request or if you found a bug or would like to add an example, please use [GitHub Issues](https://github.com/sipgate/Push-API/issues) or fork these docs and send a [pull request](https://github.com/sipgate/Push-API/pulls) with your improvements.